kamperh/recipe_bucktsong_awe/readme.md

 Overview
 --------
+**Note:** An updated version of this recipe is available at https://github.com/kamperh/recipe_bucktsong_awe_py3.
+This updated recipe is implemented in Python 3 (instead of Python 2.7) and uses LibROSA for feature extraction (instead of HTK).

 Unsupervised acoustic word embedding (AWE) approaches are implemented and evaluated on the Buckeye English and NCHLT Xitsonga speech datasets.
 The experiments are described in: